-Bucktown Village Store offers historic tours and interpretation of this part of Harriet Tubman’s life.
-They are recognized by the Underground Railroad Network to Freedom.
+Bucktown General Store, part of the road trip known as the Harriet Tubman Underground Railroad Byway, offers historic tours and interpretation of this part of Harriet Tubman’s life.
+The store is recognized by the Underground Railroad Network to Freedom.

-The site is open by chance or by appointment Monday-Saturday, 9am-4pm or by reservation by calling 410-901-9255.
+The site is open by reservation only.
+Reserve your spot online at bucktownstore.com or by phone at 410-901-9255.
 Free admission, but donations are welcome.

 Monday-Saturday by chance or by reservation